Fizzsh/Fizzsh/README.md

 # 💫 About Me:

-Self-taught in ICT, Cyber Security, Ethical Hacking since 2018 as a curiosity thing, coming back to it in 2023 after being a Web Developer for a while, realizing that Cyber Security; whether it be Red Teaming or Blue Teaming, was my true home, my true career.<br>
+Self-taught in ICT, Cyber Security and Ethical Hacking since 2018.
+Coming back to it in 2023 after being a Web Developer for a while, realizing that Cyber Security; whether it be Red Teaming or Blue Teaming, was my true home, my true career.<br>

 # 💻 Tech Stack: